 Smart Shop is currently in a phase of extension and enlargement, which will also make it more flexible and capable of adapting itself to the specific needs of different factories, possessing the possibility of managing differing schedules and working hours but based on a shared logic: interconnection and dialogue between machines.

-“The principal concept is that any piece of machinery equipped with numerical control systems can be given the possibility of transmitting certain data to the company network”, explains Giulio Marino, trying to explain issues of high technical complexity to us in simple words.
+“Basically, any piece of machinery equipped with numerical control systems can be given the possibility of transmitting certain data to the company network”, explains Giulio Marino, trying to explain issues of high technical complexity to us in simple words.
 Giulio took part in our OMLP program, but he is an Avio Aero Digital Engineer… a role not only in line with the future of industrial plants but also with that of his profession.

 Machinery that generates data such as operative hours, machinery status to evaluate its availability, and its performance and work quality.
 “Lathes, milling machines, grinding machines, CMMs and countless other kinds of machinery in our plants generate a vast quantity of data during their normal functioning, most of which is hardly ever available outside its unit.
 What we have done over these last months is to create communications channels between machinery and network, so that this data can be reused”, explains Giulio, one of our project managers.